tjworks/tapdata-docs-en/docs/cloud/faq/agent-installation.md

 1 token is only used to deploy 1 agent, if you want to deploy multiple agents, please go to Tapdata Cloud to create an agent.

-### Agent has been in deployment status detection?
+### How can the deployment status of the Tapdata Agent be detected?

-You need to follow the prompts to complete the deployment of the Agent, and the Agent state will be automatically converted to **running** after the deployment is completed.
-If more than 5 minutes have not yet shown normal, the deployment may fail, you can contact us for [technical support](support.md) and provide logs to assist in locating the problem.
+To detect the deployment status of the Tapdata Agent, follow the provided instructions to complete the deployment process.
+Once the deployment is finished, the Agent state will automatically change to **running**.
+If more than 5 minutes have passed and the state has not changed to normal, it may indicate a deployment failure.
+In such cases, it is recommended to contact [technical support](support.md) for assistance.
+Providing logs will aid in identifying and resolving the problem effectively.